About the Program

 Katarzyna Zacha, Lecturer.

-Ronelle Alexander, Professor Emeritus.
+Ronelle Alexander, Professor Emeritus, Professor of the Graduate School.
 Slavic languages and literatures, Balkan Slavic dialectology, Balkan linguistics, language contact, oral tradition, Parry-Lord theory of oral composition, South Slavic epic singers, issues of language and identity.

 Joan Grossman, Professor Emeritus.
 Slavic languages and literatures, Russian symbolism and decadence viewed especially as a cultural process, questions of literary evolution, and Russian modernism .